djurovicigoor/lara-files/readme.md

 ![Scrutinizer code quality (GitHub/Bitbucket)](https://img.shields.io/scrutinizer/quality/g/djurovicigoor/lara-files/master.svg?style=for-the-badge)
 ![Scrutinizer build (GitHub/Bitbucket)](https://img.shields.io/scrutinizer/build/g/djurovicigoor/lara-files/master.svg?style=for-the-badge)

 Lara-files is a package which will make it easier to work with files.
-Package has built-in support for DigitalOcean spaces.
+Package has built-in support for DigitalOcean spaces and Amazon S3.
 This package can be used in Laravel 5.5 or higher.

 <p align="center">